SEN INFORMATION REPORT 2017 – 2018

 - One adapted room within every year group for children with a hearing impairment

-- We ensure, wherever possible, that equipment used is accessible to all children regardless of their needs.
-The SENDCo manages a SEN budget, used to ensure that all pupils have access to the very best equipment
+- We ensure where ever possible that equipment used is accessible to all children regardless of their needs.
+The SENDCO manages a SEND budget, used to ensure that all pupils have access to the very best equipment.

-- After-school provision is accessible to all children, including those with SEN
+- After-school provision is accessible to all children, including those with SEND.

 What special equipment, resources does the school allocate to match children’s special educational needs?